-When an infected person sneezes, liquid droplets carrying small virus particles are expelled from the mouth and nose.
-SARS-CoV-2 is only a small particle measuring about 100-200 nm in diameter.
+When an infected person sneezes or coughs (or even speaks and breaths), liquid droplets carrying small virus particles are expelled from the mouth and nose.
+SARS-CoV-2 is only a small particle measuring about 100-200 nm in diameter (0.1-0.2 microns).
 Between one and two hundred million SARS-CoV-2 particles could fit on the head of a pin.

-Depending on how hard you cough or sneeze, plus other factors, some of the liquid droplets expelled during the coughing process are relatively large (10-100 micron) and fall to the ground in close proximity to the infected person.
-Other droplets are so small that they float in the air.
-As the tiny droplets are expelled and travel through the air, the water dries leaving small SARS-CoV-2 particles and other components of saliva and mucous suspended.
+Depending on how hard you cough, sneeze, speak and even breath, plus other factors, some of the liquid droplets expelled during these processes may be relatively large (10-100 micron) and fall to the ground in close proximity to the infected person.
+Other droplets may be so small that they float in the air.
+As the tiny droplets are expelled and travel through the air, the water that caries the virus particles dries leaving the small SARS-CoV-2 virions and other components of saliva and mucous suspended.
 Being tiny and of low density the SARS-CoV-2 particles can stay aloft for long periods of time.
 Facilitated by air currents they can travel large distances.
 These particles can be breathed in directly and drawn deep into the respiratory tract.

 One could deduce from relatively simple physical-chemical principles that this is the case.
 The science of aerosols is well developed.